 Q. Last week, you wrote about why inheritance sometimes goes unclaimed, and how it’s a lot less likely when you have a trust in place.
 I read something about the downsides of beneficiary designations naming individuals and how they do not always solve the problem of probate and can actually cause many more problems than they solve.
-Can you explain why this happens and actions to take to avoid this?
+Can you explain why this happens and what actions should be taken to avoid this?
 Thanks so much for your help!

 Most people are familiar with beneficiary designations, and many people attempt to use beneficiary designations as an informal way to avoid probate.
 But, as you mentioned, beneficiary designations can cause more problems than they solve.